radondb/radon/docs/radon_sql_support.md

 `Instructions`

- * Support cross-partition count, sum, avg, max, min and other aggregate functions, *avg field must be in select_expr*, Aggregate   functions only surpport for numeric values
+ * Support cross-partition count, sum, avg, max, min and other aggregate functions, *avg field must be in select_expr*, Aggregate  functions only support for numeric values
  * Support cross-partition order by, group by, limit and other operations, *field must be in select_expr*
  * Supports complex queries such as joins, automatic routing to AP-Nodes to execute and return